paurbano/AirBnB_clone/README.md

 * Destroy an object

 # Execution
-Your shell should work like this in interactive mode:
+Your could work like this in interactive mode:

 	$ ./console.py
 	(hbnb) help